Finance How Much Income Do You Need To Get A Home Loan / Mortgage?

 A note on Executive Condominiums (ECs) and the Mortgage Servicing Ratio (MSR)

-ECs count as HDB properties for their first 10 years.
-An HDB property is subject to another income requirement, called the MSR.
+ECs are subjected to another income requirement, called the MSR during the first Minimum Occupation Period (MOP).
 The MSR restricts your monthly home loan repayment – not inclusive of other debts – to 30 per cent of your monthly income.

 So if you earn $7,000 a month, your MSR limit would be $2,100.
 Note that this is in addition to having to meet the TDSR (although if you can meet the MSR, you will usually be able to meet the TDSR; assuming your other debts are not too huge).